akshay772/predict_deep_fashion_attributes/README.md

   upload to google drive.
 Training is done and took 996 minutes.
   * Introducing k cross fold validation to make every batch_size a representable whole of complete dataset.
   * Increasing no of data points via data augmentation.
-  * Changing the transformations performed and using more related normalizing values.
+  * Changing the transformations performed and using more related normalizing with mean and standard variance values.